mvcds/brave-clojure/11/readme.md

 It's only possible to *park* from within a go block (`>!` and `<!`), while the block operations can happen anywhere (`>!, >!!, <!` and `<!!`).

+> Closing a channel

+The function `close!` closes a channel so it is no longer possible to put messages on it.

+After all of its values are taken, a closed channel starts to returning `nil`.

 > Thread

 As using channels "consume" your thread pool, for operations that will take long time you can use a *thread* (rather than a *channel*) to run your process in a way that don't clog other processes.